RithikOza/WebMaister/README.md

 # WebMaister
-This site is made by Bootsrap, HTML, CSS, jquery
+This site is made using Bootsrap, HTML, CSS, jquery